Outlander S3 Epi5 – Freedom & Whiskey

 ~ Richard Rankin, Sony

-J: Roger must’ve said American Christmas three times in this episode, each time so daftly sweet it makes me want to love again!
+J: He must’ve said American Christmas three times in this episode, each time so daftly sweet it makes me want to love again!
 I love Roger’s perspective.
 He’s coming from nowhere but goodness.
 The reverend raised him well.

 V: He is very sweet and caring!
 Initially, he seemed like a fish out of water.
 But as the episode went on, he found his footing.